 Proper composting will control the odor and, over time, will produce an excellent soil conditioner that can be used for your landscaping needs.
 With good understanding of the composting process, fish waste can by composted by marinas at a low cost and minimal labor requirements, however, some commercial composting facilities will also be willing to accept the waste.
 Some facilities might charge a fee, which is typically lower than landfill fees.

 Fish waste can be a great feedstock for an anaerobic digester with biogas recovery facility.
 These facilities can accept macerated fish waste and may accept whole fish waste.
 Some facilities also provide hauling services and are capable of transferring fish waste from storage tanks.
 Some waste haulers specialize in collecting organic wastes and delivering to these facilities.
 The cost of this service is typically lower than landfill fees.
 Many haulers provide the organic waste collection bins as part of the service.
 Contact your local solid waste management district or your state environmental agency for a list of anaerobic digester facilities and organic haulers available in your area.

 If fish waste volumes are manageable, carcasses could be frozen and properly disposed of when feasible.
 Freezing allows for less frequent waste hauling and minimizes the associated odor.

 - You can also consult your state to determine if solid fish waste can be disposed of in a landfill.
 If allowed, a solid waste receptacle should be placed close to the station to handle and store properly bagged fish waste.
 Consider providing or stocking your ship’s store with heavy-duty, biodegradable garbage bags to accommodate fish waste.
 Work with your waste hauler to arrange a pick up schedule that ensures fish waste does not accumulate and breakdown, attracting insects and vermin.
-Also, another option for fish waste disposal is to

 - Alternatively, instruct boaters to dispose of waste at home.